 This major has approved GE modification(s).
 See below for information on how to apply these modification(s).

-Take only one course in either Arts (C1) or Humanities (C2).
+Take only one course in either Arts (3A) or Humanities (3B).
 The other is waived.

-EECE 490B is an approved major course substitution for Social Sciences (D).
+EECE 490B is an approved major course substitution for Social and Behavioral Sciences (4).

-EECE 311 fulfills Upper-Division Scientific Inquiry and Quantitative Reasoning (UD-B).
+EECE 311 fulfills Upper-Division Mathematical Concepts and Quantitative Reasoning (UD-2).

 Diversity Course Requirements: 6 units